mullvad/mullvadvpn-app/docs/security.md

 in a state where it blocks *all traffic*, such as the [connecting], [disconnecting] and [error] states.
 Additionally the android system has a setting called *Block connections without VPN* that enables the Android OS to block *all traffic* that is not routed through the Mullvad VPN.

+Besides the [known issues], Android has many variants and flavors that may introduce variances to the default [Android Open Source Project](https://source.android.com/) behavior.
+This means that the Mullvad VPN app, like all other VPN apps, is subject to the limitations of the VPN Service API.

 > **\*:** Local Network Sharing affects the routes and Split Tunneling will allow apps to bypass the tunnel.